Sports and Outdoor activities in Italy

 In a country that has produced Ferrari, Maserati, Alfa Romeo and Fiat, it should come as no surprise that motor racing gives Italians such a buzz.
 There are grand prix tracks at Monza near Milan (home of the Italian Grand Prix) and at Imola, where the San Marino Grand Prix is held.

-Outdoor pursuits
+Outdoor activities

 With the Alps right on the doorstep, it’s easy to spend a weekend skiing or snowboarding from Milan, Turin or Venice.
 Some of the most popular ski resorts are Sestriere and Bardonecchia in Piemonte, Cervinia and Courmayeur in Valle d’Aosta, the Val Gardena and Val di Fassa in the stunning Dolomite mountains of Trentino-Alto Adige and the Veneto – home to one of Italy’s best-known and most exclusive resorts, Cortina d’Ampezzo.
 Further south you can ski at the small resorts of Abetone and Amiata in Tuscany, Monte Vettore in Le Marche, Gran Sasso and Maiella in Abruzzo, Aspromonte in Calabria and on Mount Etna in Sicily.
-Contact the regional tourist offices for information about accommodation, ski schools and prices of lift passes.
+Contact the regional tourist offices for information about accommodations, ski schools and prices of lift passes.

 Watersports aren’t just restricted to the coast and can be found in places such as lakes Como and Garda in the north, and Trasimeno and Bolsena further south towards Rome.
 River canoeing, canyoning and rafting are popular in the mountain areas of the north of the country.